imhicihu/Software-installations/mac_software_to_install.md

 ### Legal

-All trademarks are the property of their respective owners.
+All trademarks are the property of their respective owners